Netsend/PerspectiveDB/README.md

 ### Run the web client
 A web client is included in the [browser](https://github.com/Netsend/PerspectiveDB/tree/master/browser) directory.
-Use a local webserver like [http-server](https://www.npmjs.com/package/http-server) to run the example in [browser/example](https://github.com/Netsend/PerspectiveDB/tree/master/browser/example).
+Use a local webserver like [http-server](https://www.npmjs.com/package/http-server) or `python -m SimpleHTTPServer 8080` to run the example in [browser/example](https://github.com/Netsend/PerspectiveDB/tree/master/browser/example).